SITCOMTN-128

 Magnitude Dependence#

-We expect that blending will increase at the higher magnitudes as dimmer objects are harder to uniformly detect and there are simply more galaxies.
-The fraction of unrecognized blends as a function of the observed i-mag is shown with a comparison between the two methods included.
-Restricting to only extended objects – observed galaxies – produces almost no change in the distribution of unrecognized blends.
+We expect that blending will increase at the higher magnitudes as fainter objects are both more abundant (sharp increase in the number density) and harder to uniformly detect.
+The fraction of unrecognized blends as a function of the observed i-mag is shown in Fig. 2 with a comparison between the two methods included.
+Restricting to only extended objects – observed galaxies – produces minimal change in the distribution of unrecognized blends.

-Fig. 3 Fraction of unrecognized blends as a function of observed i-mag.
+Fig. 2 Fraction of unrecognized blends as a function of observed i-mag.
 Ellipse matching results are shown in blue and pure spatial results using blend entropy in orange.
-The two show a similar bump at the faint end while there is not strict agreement.#
+The two show a similar trend with spatial matching overestimating the number of blends.#

-In comparison to the Roman-Rubin simulations by Troxel et al., we see find similar levels of blending when using purely spatial matching but not with the ellipse matching.
+In comparison to the Roman-Rubin simulations [Troxel et al., 2023], we see find similar levels of blending when using purely spatial matching but slightly lower with the ellipse matching.

 Shape Parameters#